yatharth17/DevConnector/README.md

 # DeveConnector
-A social media app built using MERN stack(Developed this while my udemy course with brad travesy)
+A social media app built using MERN stack for the developers.